Pioreactor/docs.pioreactor/developer-guide/07-Plugins/03-plugin-as-python-package.md

 ```

-## Create a Python package on PyPi
+## Create a Python package on PyPI

 Create an account on [https://pypi.org/](https://pypi.org/).
 Make sure to verify your email.